sebastianduchene/tree_based_recombination/README.md

 ```

 ![plot of chunk unnamed-chunk-12](figure/unnamed-chunk-12.png)
+**Fig 6.** MDS of tree distances.
+Each point represents the tree obtained with a window in the alignment.
+The colours correspond to the cluster assignment.

 The results can be shown by plotting a matirx of the clustering assignment.
 The colours correspond to those of the MDS and they represent the tres in along the alignment.
 The rows would represent the taxa, while the colums are the position in the original alignment: